-Future sales of shares, including shares owned by our employees, may impact the market price of our common shares.
+Substantial sales of shares, including shares owned by our employees, may impact the market price of our common shares.

 If our shareholders sell substantial amounts of our common shares, including shares issued upon the exercise of outstanding options, the market price of our common shares may fall.
 These sales also make it more difficult for us to sell equity or equity-related securities in the future at a time and price that we deem appropriate.
 Based on the number of shares outstanding as of April 30, 2000, we will have 66,999,610 outstanding common shares upon completion of this offering.
-The following tables set forth the number of shares that will be freely tradable immediately upon completion of the offering as well as the number of shares that will be available for sale 90 days after the completion of the offering and the number of shares that will be available for sale after expiration of the 180-day lock-up agreements:
+The following tables set forth the number of shares that will be freely tradable immediately upon completion of the offering as well as the number of shares that will be available for sale 90 days after the completion of the offering and the number of shares that will be available for sale after expiration of the 180-day lock-up agreement:

-Total shares Shares freely tradable immediately after offering: Sold in this offering Held by current shareholders 13,000,000 14,250,922 Eligible for sale 90 days after offering Eligible for sale after 180-day lock-up: Subject to volume limitations Not subject to volume limitations 46,066,496 6,612,300 69,892 52,678,796 Total shares outstanding after offering Shares subject to exercisable options that will be eligible for sale after 180 day lockup 66,999,610 4,692,594
+Total shares Shares freely tradable immediately after offering: 13,000,000 Sold in this offering Held by current shareholders 1,250,922 14,250,922 Eligible for sale 90 days after offering 69,892 Eliqible for sale after 180-day lock-up: Subject to volume limitations 46,066,496 6,612,300 52,678,796 Not subject to volume limitations Total shares outstanding after offering 66,999,610 Shares subject to exercisable options that would be freely tradable upon issuance 4,723,402